 Cr West is also a member of the Cherry Tree Avenue Foundation, the Japanese Garden Maintenance Foundation, the Cowra Community Development Trust Committee, the Lachlan Regional Transport Committee Inc, the Canobolas LAC Community Safety Precinct Committee and the Western Region Joint Regional Planning Panel.

-Cr West was elected Mayor in September 2008 and re-elected Mayor in September 2012.
+Cr West was elected Mayor in September 2008 and was most recently re-elected Mayor in September 2014.

 Cr West can be contacted on 0429 990 085.